stefanschramm/winmapviewer/README.md

 ## System requirements
 - Windows 95 or later (or Linux with Wine)
-- 133 MHz processor, 32 MB RAM (when using Windows 95)
+- 133 MHz processor, 32 MB RAM (when using Windows 95), network connection

 ## Building